 Helen Frankenthaler (American, 1928–2011) began printmaking in 1961, working across lithography, woodcut, and etching for the next fifty years.
 Frankenthaler is known for her abstract paintings and especially her signature “soak-stain” technique—allowing paint to sit, spread, and pool on untreated canvas.
 She brought this same sensibility, what she described as a “pouring, flooding, spilling, bleeding one,” to works on paper.

-Pouring, Spilling, Bleeding: Helen Frankenthaler and Artists’ Experiments on Paper is curated by Stephanie Lee, 2024–25 Art History Graduate Fellow and Corinne Granof, Academic Curator, at The Block Museum of Art.
-Generous support for the exhibition was provided by the Helen Frankenthaler Foundation
+Pouring, Spilling, Bleeding: Helen Frankenthaler and Artists’ Experiments on Paper is curated by Stephanie S.E.
+Lee, 2024–25 Art History Graduate Fellow and Corinne Granof, Academic Curator, at The Block Museum of Art.
+Generous support for the exhibition was provided by the Helen Frankenthaler Foundation.
+The exhibition is supported in part by The Alumnae of Northwestern University and the Illinois Arts Council.
+The Graduate Fellow is generously supported by The Graduate School (TGS), Northwestern University.

 About the Frankenthaler Prints Initiative